salemk9/AP-CSA-Semester-1-Final-Project-Mario-Theme/README.md

 How to run:

-When the program is first run, the user is prompted to choose from four characters: Mario, Luigi, Bowser, and Wario.
-After typing the number corresponding to the pet/character they choose, the user is shown all the behaviors and actions their pet can do.
-Then, the user types the nume=ber corresponding to the behavior they want their pet to perform, which affects the stats and attributes of their pet.
-The stats of the pet can benefit from these actions, but can also be harmed, which may lead to the pet's death and the end of the program.
-If the user ever desires, they can quit at any time.
+When the program begins, the user is prompted to choose one of four characters—Mario, Luigi, Bowser, or Wario—by entering the number that corresponds to their selection.
+After choosing a pet, the program displays all available behaviors and actions the character can perform.
+The user then selects an action, and the program updates the pet’s stats accordingly; these actions can improve or harm the pet’s well-being, and poor stat management may even lead to the pet’s death and the end of the program.
+At any point, the user also has the option to quit.

 ## Features